riturajsingh2015/odoo_learnings/README.md

-# odoo_learnings
+## Odoo learnings
-Repository giving a description of tools , ways , documents etc. which I use for development
+Repository giving a description of tools , coding guidelines , documents , code snippets etc. which I use for development in odoo